 Globalization has forced many governments to change their economic policies, including tax polices, in the recent years.
-"The emergency of multi-lateral institutions like general agreement on tariff and trade (GATT.) or world trade organization (WTO) have necessitated a member country to reduce customs duties at par with international community leading to completive trading.
+"The emergency of multi-lateral institutions like general agreement on tariff and trade (GATT.)
+Or World Trade Organization (WTO) has necessitated a member country to reduce customs duties at par with international community leading to completive trading.
 In the same way, scarcity of finance and need to attract international fund to meet development needs has forced countries to consider their tax policy.
 Any deduction in prevailing rate of taxes would invariably require same amount of revenue from other sources of tax.
 In this respect, VAT is considered an alternative to make up for the revenue loss from the reeducation in other taxes.
-In other words, against the phenomena of global tax rate reduction, VAT has been taken as the most effective and powerful tool to rationalize internal tax rates and safe guard revenue.
+In other words, against the phenomena of global tax rate reduction, VAT has been taken as the most effective and powerful tool to rationalize Internal Tax rates and safe guard revenue.